tnakamot/igmp-querierd/README.md

 ### Step 2: Set up as a system service

-(Note: instructions below assume that your have a modern Linux distribution with systemd)
+_Note: instructions below assume that your have a modern Linux distribution with systemd._

-Step 2 is to set up the igmp-querierd as a system service.
+Step 2 is to set up igmp-querierd as a system service.
 This involves copying a couple of files into your system directories, and must be done as root.
 The details depend on your operating system.
 Here are the details:

 Copy the service file to the systemd directory: